 The links below will take you through the generations of my maternal Shinabarger and paternal Bunyard ancestors.
-Along the way are hundreds of allied families including several of the families referred to by my mother and fellow researchers as the “Dozen Ss,” families who used various spellings of this surname.
-Among these people, I believe, is the father of my John Shinabarger 1764.
+Along the way are hundreds of allied families including several of the families referred to by my mother and fellow researchers as the “Dozen Ss,” with various spellings of the surname.
+Links below are to abbreviated summaries.

 The role of DNA has been vital in a search for John Shinabarger 1764’s parents.
 Not only have DNA results confirmed descendants and ancestors, it has taken us further back to our roots, be those Shinabarger or Bunyard.

 I experienced many Aha moments.
 As I compiled, I learned.
 I was excited to discover an old history on the Heller family, only to find a copy of my mother’s letter ordering the same book in November of 1962.
 What I found every direction I turned was “she’s been there and she’s done that.”
 I am left with tremendous respect for the work her research represents.
 I did not have to re-create the wheel.

 What to do with the volumes and files of family research, some of which may represent decades of work?
 My mother’s work was almost lost because no one was interested at the time of her death.
 While I eventually organized boxes of files into a Family History Book, probably just as much ended in the fire barrel.
 So, what to do with one’s research?
 In today’s age, digital files are the answer.

 These genealogy web pages represent my efforts to archive family research, including my DNA findings.
 Summary reports and histories are available to read and/or download.
 Also, my extensive files in the genealogy program Reunion are available for search.
 It doesn’t work at 100% but in most cases one can search for individuals and read information and notes gathered over the years.